blaze/odo/README.rst

 History
 -------

-Into was factored out from the Blaze_ project.
+Odo was factored out from the Blaze_ project.

 .. _Blaze: http://blaze.pydata.org/